 Expertise in job design across workplaces and within industry sectors, including the impact of technology and industry sector micro-economic reform

 Artibus has particular strength in job design and functional job analysis.
-We are currently undertaking 20 major projects of significance reviewing and redesigning training package products for industry sectors as diverse as real estate agents to scaffolders.
+We regularly undertake major projects of significance reviewing and redesigning training package products for industry sectors as diverse as real estate agents and scaffolders.
 We manage a library of model occupational profiles and their underpinning competencies.
 These have application in pathway planning, training needs analysis and enterprise performance management.
 Similar assignments have been undertaken relating to digital disruption, the uptake of technology within the health sector and multiple assignments relating to small and micro business skill and workforce development issues.

 Expertise in occupational regulation, workplace practice regulation and other requirements impacting upon skill development

-Artibus has extensive expertise in occupational regulation, with Nick McShane, Artibus Direcotr being a recognised national expert in the area.
-Nick is recognised as national expert on business and occupational licensing and the impact of regulation on businesses.
+Artibus has extensive expertise in occupational regulation, with Nick McShane (Artibus Director) being a recognised national expert in business and occupational licensing, and the impact of regulation on businesses.
 He has a long history in developing and maintaining licensing and related regulatory content datasets for business licence information services provided by the Commonwealth Department of Industry and Science (and its predecessors) and relevant state and territory agencies.

 Our international experience